-Licensees must not commence a business relationship or undertake an occasional transaction (above the threshold) with a customer before completion of the relevant customer due diligence measures specified in Chapters 1, 2 and 3.
-However, verification may be completed after receipt of funds in the case of non-face-to-face business, or the subsequent submission of CDD documents by the customer after initial face-to face contact, providing that no disbursement of funds takes place until after the requirements of this Chapter have been fully met.
+Licensees must not commence a business relationship or undertake a transaction with a customer before completion of the relevant customer due diligence measures specified in Chapters 1, 2 and 3.
+Licensees must also adopt risk management procedures with respect to the conditions under which a customer may utilise the business relationship prior to verification.
+However, verification may be completed after receipt of funds in the case of non-face-to-face business, or the subsequent submission of CDD documents by the customer after undertaking initial customer due diligence provided that no disbursement of funds takes place until after the requirements of this Chapter have been fully met.